Why we decided to live in Spain

 In early July we were back in Montreal.
 We had to stay in self-isolation for 2 weeks.
 Once we were able to get out we started working on our documents.
 By August 16th we had all our documents together.
 On September 1st we had an appointment at the local Spanish consulate.
 Our Visas were approved on September 11th.
 We bought ourselves a nice bottle of Spanish wine that day.

 We booked our flights and landed back in Spain on the 1st of October.
 Again, things have worked out better than we could have ever expected.
 We decided that the small seaside town of Nerja would be our new home.
-And then, just a week ago, we found ourselves an apartment.
-We’ll be moving in on the 1st of November.

 So that’s the long version about how we’ve ended up in Spain.
 To say we’re excited is an understatement.
 We’re looking forward to having a base after 6 years of being nomads.
 We’re relieved to have a home (especially during these Covid times) after being homeless the last 6 years.
 Finally, we look forward to exploring this beautiful country and to learn more about its people and culture.
 We’re ecstatic to be in Spain.